YehyunLee/eCommerceAPI/README.md

 Main.py is used to upload and update products.

 # Sep 10, 2023: Working on Product Data.
 Up to product options.
+# Sep 15, 2024: Work on progress with Product Data function & Added query_100_collections in WixAPI.py